makrai/notes/he20-multimod-emo-survey.md

 # Abstract

-* portable noninvasive human sensor technologies eg brain–computer interfaces (BCI)
+* portable non-invasive human sensor technologies eg brain–computer interfaces (BCI)
 * multimodal emotion recognition in the area of affective computing
 * This paper primarily discusses the progress of research into